Gresham cat hostage taking incident

 1994 hostage taking incident in Oregon, U.S.

-The Gresham cat hostage taking incident occurred on August 21, 1994, and involved an emotionally disturbed 28-year-old woman named Janet Marilyn Smith, who took her own pet Siamese cat hostage in the Fred Meyer store at 2497 East Burnside Road in Gresham, Oregon, United States.
+On August 21, 1994, a 28-year-old woman named Janet Marilyn Smith took her own pet Siamese cat hostage in a Fred Meyer store in Gresham, Oregon, United States.

-Smith was subsequently fatally shot by a Gresham Police officer after she approached officers while brandishing a kitchen knife.
-The cat could not be found immediately after the incident but was later located hiding somewhere in the store.
-It was the first fatal shooting by Gresham police since the January 4, 1984, shooting of Mark R. Stomps after reports that he was on drugs, had a gun and was threatening to commit suicide.
+Once officers from the Gresham Police Department arrived on the scene, Smith approached them while brandishing a kitchen knife.
+In reaction, one officer fatally shot her.
+The cat could not be found immediately after the incident but was later located hiding in the store.
+It was the first fatal shooting by Gresham police in ten years.

 Background

 Smith's personal background

 Janet Marilyn Smith was born on June 9, 1966, and moved to Portland, Oregon, with her family in 1973 from Loleta, California, around 15 miles south of Eureka.
 She was a member of the Yurok American Indian tribe, and attended Lincoln High School in Portland but dropped out during her sophomore year; she was also employed at various retail sales jobs around Portland, including a Fred Meyer store in North Portland.

 She and her grandmother, Mary A. Smith, had recently moved from Portland to an apartment in Gresham to "find a quieter, safer life," but police were called to the Smiths' apartment three times in the previous two months before her shooting.
 Sgt.
-David B. Lerwick, spokesman for the Gresham Police Department stated he did not know the reason for the visits.
+David B. Lerwick, spokesman for the Gresham Police Department stated that he did not know the reason for the visits.
 Prior to the incident, Smith used to chat about flower pots and gardens with her apartment manager, Gail Geer.